NVIDIA/ais-k8s/playbooks/ais-deployment/docs/ais_cluster_management.md

 The playbooks assist in the following tasks:

 1. **Deploying AIS Kubernetes Operator:** Set up the AIS K8s operator, responsible for managing AIS cluster resources.
-2. **Creating a Multi-Node AIS Cluster:** Facilitate the deployment of a multi-node AIS cluster on Kubernetes.
+1. **Creating a Multi-Node AIS Cluster:** Facilitate the deployment of a multi-node AIS cluster on Kubernetes.
+1. **AIS Cluster Shutdown:** Guidelines for gracefully shutting down an AIS cluster.
-3. **Decommissioning an AIS Cluster:** Procedures for safely destroying an existing AIS cluster.
+1. **AIS Cluster Decommission:** Steps for decommissioning and permanently removing an AIS cluster.
-4. **Cleanup of AIS Data and Metadata:** Tools for removing AIS data and metadata from the cluster nodes.
+1. **Cleanup of AIS Data and Metadata:** Tools for removing AIS data and metadata from the cluster nodes.
-5. **Undeploying AIS Kubernetes Operator:** Steps to undeploy the AIS K8s operator and delete associated Kubernetes resources.
+1. **Undeploying AIS Kubernetes Operator:** Steps to undeploy the AIS K8s operator and delete associated Kubernetes resources.

+> **Note:** For comprehensive details on different cluster lifecycle operations, please visit the [AIS documentation](https://github.com/NVIDIA/aistore/blob/main/docs/lifecycle_node.md).

 ## Detailed Usage